kbarratt12/Security-Projects/Wazuh Detection Engineering Lab/README.md

 ## Custom Rules

 All custom rules are in [`rules/local_rules.xml`](rules/local_rules.xml).
-They are structured in two layers — technique-specific detection and severity overrides for undertriaged default rules.
+They are structured in two layers, technique-specific detection and severity overrides for undertriaged default rules.

 **Technique-specific rules added**